Discover the top reasons to visit Milos island in Greece, and why Milos is becoming a must-visit destination in the Cyclades!

 The white lunar landscape that you will have probably seen in photos is the popular Sarakiniko beach.
 Walk on the spectacular rock formations and go for a swim in the deep blue sea!

-Also, check out Mandrakia, which looks similar but is not too popular yet.
+Also, check out Mandrakia.
+It looks somewhat similar to Sarakiniko beach, but is not as popular.

 Alternatively, it is also possible to hike to Kleftiko beach.
-Just bring your hiking shoes.
+Just bring your hiking shoes, sunscreen, and lots of water.

 Milos also has you covered in terms of relaxing, sandy beaches.
 Head to Achivadolimni, Agia Kyriaki, Paliochori or Provatas, and enjoy the calm, shallow waters.

-Overall, the beaches in Milos are quite diverse, and it’s hard to pick one over another.
+Overall, the island’s beaches are quite diverse, and it’s hard to pick one over another.
 You can easily spend a week there and never see them all!
-Here is our full guide of beaches in Milos.
+Here is our top ten beaches in Milos.

 Milos was created due to volcanic activity.
 There are two volcanos on the island, and the last eruption was around 90,000 years ago.